lionellondon44/newtry/README.md

 # newtry

-A new try of how to use push and pull
+A new try of how to use push and pull and continue to use push & pull!